What you need to know right now about the 2018 midterm elections

 Races to watch: Indiana US Senate race

-November outlook: Sen. Joe Donnelly is one of the most vulnerable Democrats up for re-election this year.
+up for re-election this year.
 Trump beat Hillary Clinton in the Hoosier state by 19 points in 2016.
-Two GOP representatives -- Todd Rotika and Luke Messer -- will battle it out on May 8 to determine who takes on Donnelly in November.
+Two GOP representatives -- Todd Rokita and Luke Messer -- will battle it out on May 8 to determine who takes on Donnelly in November.

 • North Carolina

-Note: This post will be updated repeatedly.
-Corrections: Rep. Todd Rokita's last name was initially misspelled.
-A reference to Rep. Jason Lewis' fundraising has been clarified.
-The last name of Zach Scott has been corrected and his job title now reflects that he is no longer sheriff of Franklin County, Ohio.